The views expressed by the host on this program resonate and reverberate all across the fruited plain.

 This is all 32.

-In Sweden, voters replaced conservatives with liberals, then with social democrats, the economy improved.
+In Sweden, voters replaced conservatives with liberals, then with Social Democrats.

-In the Canadian agricultural province of Saskatchewan, voters replaced conservatives with socialists, the economy improved.
+In the Canadian agricultural province of Saskatchewan, voters replaced conservatives with socialists.

-In the adjacent agriculture province of Alberta, voters replaced a socialist party with a right-winning party created from scratch by a charismatic radio preacher peddling uh share the wealth scheme, and the economy improved.
+In the adjacent agriculture province of Alberta, voters replaced a socialist party with a right-wing party created from scratch by a charismatic radio preacher peddling a shared wealth scheme, and the economy improved.

-The party that happened to be in power when the depression eased went on to dominate politics for a decade or more thereafter.
+In every case, the party that happened to be in power when the Depression eased went on to dominate politics for a decade or more thereafter.

 Ideology and issues had nothing to do with it.